 (mmmm, it's 6pm as I'm writing this and I could totally go for some french toast...)

 No but really.
-So about 2 years ago, I, along with the rest of the blogging/pinterest world was testing the waters on this weird new breakfast option - Overnight Oats.
+So about 4 years ago, I, along with the rest of the internet was testing the waters on this weird new breakfast option - Overnight Oats.
 Let me tell you, we were obsessed!
 I think my wife and I ate them every single day for the entire summer.
 Berry overnight oats.
 Pumpkin overnight oats.
 Coffee overnight oats.
+Rocky Road Overnight Oats.
 All.The.Overnight.Oats.

 The question I get the most though:

 Do you eat overnight oats hot or cold?